 Vacant apartments or homes are a major fact of life in Turtle Bay East.
 The current real estate vacancy rate here is 28.7%.
 This is higher than the rate of vacancies in 93.5% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (16.1%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 118,473 people per square mile, it is more densely populated than 99.8% of America's neighborhoods.
-Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
-To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
-And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Turtle Bay East neighborhood is one of the most walkable neighborhoods in America.
+Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
+What many people don't realize is that most of America's premier vacation locations are also very walkable.
+The Turtle Bay East neighborhood is among the top 5% of American neighborhoods in terms of walkability.
 Turtle Bay East is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Turtle Bay East is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, one of the really unique and interesting things about the look and setting of the Turtle Bay East neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 97.1% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 99.4% of all neighborhoods in America.